House of La Tour d'Auvergne: Junior line: viscounts of Turenne and princes of Sedan

 Agne IV's fifth and eldest surviving son, Anthony de la Tour, succeeded him as viscount of Turenne and had two children.
 The youngest, Gilles de la Tour, lord of Limeuil, had issue, including Isabeau of Limeuil, known as the mistress of Louis I de Bourbon, Prince de Condé and mother of his natural children.

 Francis II de la Tour d'Auvergne, viscount of Turenne (1497–1532) was the eldest son of Anthony de la Tour and husband of Anne de la Tour de Montgascon (see above).
 Their grandson, Henry de la Tour d'Auvergne (1555–1623), is remembered as a faithful adherent of Henri IV's Huguenot cause and Marshal of France.
 His first wife was Charlotte de la Marck, heiress to the principality of Sedan and to the Duchy of Bouillon.
 Upon her death, Henry inherited her titles and dominions and remarried Elisabeth of Orange-Nassau, William the Silent's daughter.

 Hoping to succeed the Orange leaders of the Netherlands, their son and heir Frederic Maurice of the Tour d'Auvergne (1605–1652) remained in the Dutch service until his marriage to Eléonore-Catherine-Fébronie de Wassenaar de Berg, which was effected against his family's wishes in 1634 and led to his conversion to Catholicism.

 Compromised in the Cinq-Mars conspiracy, he was pardoned on condition that he would exchange his principalities of Sedan, Jametz, and Raucourt - highly important strategically - for the titles of Duke of Albret and Duke of Château-Thierry in the French peerage.
 This exchange was formalized in 1651.
 Although Frederic Maurice was promised to take rank from the original creation of the Duchy of Château-Thierry for Robert III of the Marck in 1527, this could never be effected due to vocal opposition of other dukes-peers.

-The younger brother of Frédéric Maurice de La Tour d'Auvergne, Henri de La Tour d'Auvergne, vicomte de Turenne, (1611–1675), is undoubtedly the most illustrious member of the family.
-A grateful Louis XIV honored Turenne with burial at the royal necropolis at Saint-Denis and Napoléon considered him to be the greatest military commander of all times.
+The younger brother of Frédéric Maurice de La Tour d'Auvergne, Henri de La Tour d'Auvergne, vicomte de Turenne, (1611–1675), is remembered as the most illustrious member of the family.
+Louis XIV honored Turenne with a burial at the royal necropolis of Saint-Denis.
+Napoléon considered him to be one of the greatest military commanders of all time.

 Later history: Dukes of Bouillon and Albret

 Frederic-Maurice's son, Godefroy Maurice de La Tour d'Auvergne (1641–1721), was the first member of his family to become a truly sovereign duke of Bouillon.
-This happened in 1678 when the Duchy of Bouillon was finally reconquered from the Spaniards by the Marshal de Créquy.
+This happened in 1678 when the Duchy of Bouillon was reconquered from the Spaniards by the Marshal de Créquy.
 Apart from his ducal titles, Godefroy-Maurice also held the title of Count of Évreux.
 He became the Grand Chamberlain of France in 1658 and governor of Auvergne in 1662.
-All these titles would remain in the La Tour d'Auvergne family for more than a century.
+All these titles remained in the La Tour d'Auvergne family for more than a century.

-The family were created Foreign Princes in France in 1651, this entitled them to the style of [Most Serene] Highness at the French court in which they lived.
+The family were made Foreign Princes in France in 1651, which entitled them to the style of [Most Serene] Highness at the French court in which they lived.